 Unfortunately, the Essential Phone will no longer receive the latest Android update since the company ceased operations earlier this month and confirmed that the Essential Phone will no longer receive future updates.
 We can expect future developer previews to arrive in devices from other manufacturers as Google did during the launch of Android 9 and Android 10.

-How to install Android 11?
+How to install Android 11 on Pixel?

 Will my device get Android 11?